graz-dev/photographer-portfolio/README.md

 This project enables anyone to create a photography portfolio with the following features:

 1. [X] Homepage with a Masonry Gallery component to showcase your photos
+2. [X] Possibility to switch between light and dark mode
+3. [X] Responsive design
-2. [X] Lightbox feature for the Masonry Gallery component
+4. [X] Lightbox feature for the Masonry Gallery component
-3. [X] Preventing unauthorized file downloads to safeguard your photos from being reused without consent.
+5. [X] Preventing unauthorized file downloads to safeguard your photos from being reused without consent.
-4. [X] About and Contact Pages with Email Subscription Capability
+6. [X] About and Contact Pages with Email Subscription Capability
-5. [X] Entire website fully configurable via a single configuration file - no need to change your code!
+7. [X] Entire website fully configurable via a single configuration file - no need to change your code!
-6. [X] Easily deployable on [Vercel](https://vercel.com/)
+8. [X] Easily deployable on [Vercel](https://vercel.com/)

 Numerous features are in the pipeline for development in the upcoming period, including: